frequency-chain/docs/pages/Networks/Node.md

 Frequency currently builds releases for the AMD64 architecture only.

+Production releases ONLY work with the one given network.
+(You may still provide the `--chain` argument if you wish.)

 | Network | Binary Name |
 | --- | --- |
 | Frequency |  `frequency.[arch]` |